- COVID-19 Patient Guidelines

 FURTHER EXPLANATION: As in any illness, if symptoms become emergent, Mercer Health’s Emergency Department is available.
 For suspected COVID-19 cases ONLY, please call 419-678-5101 prior to arriving at the Emergency Department to ensure the best care for your situation and the proper safety protocols are in place for other patients, visitors and healthcare employees.

-Appointments and Testing (Labs and Medical Imaging) – Some patients may be asked to reschedule doctor or other medical appointments for their safety and to ensure ongoing and future healthcare needs can be met.
-Mercer Health Medical Group offices including primary care, pediatrics, OB/GYN and others are also offering phone visits and telehealth as appropriate.
+Appointments – Some patients may be asked to reschedule doctor or other medical appointments for their safety and to ensure ongoing and future healthcare needs can be met.
+Mercer Health Medical Group offices including primary care, pediatrics, OB/GYN and others are also offering telehealth visits as appropriate.
 Phone and telehealth appointments will meet insurance requirements and will be billed normally.
 If you have an appointment that your provider feels can be done over the phone, via telehealth or should be rescheduled, your provider’s office will contact you.
 If you are unsure if you should still go to your appointment, contact your primary care provider to help make that determination.
 Other important reminders:

 - Please do not avoid appointments or testing that could cause deterioration of your condition, including patients with COPD, CHF, diabetes, cellulitis and other cardiac conditions.